thedevsaddam/govalidator/doc/CUSTOM_RULE.md

 ### Validate with custom rule

 You can register custom validation rules.
-This rule will work for both `Validate` and `ValidateJSON` method.
+This rule will work for the `Validate`, `ValidateStruct` and `ValidateJSON` methods.
 You will get all the information you need to validate an input.

 ```go
 package main